openebs-archive/cstor-csi/README.md

 1. Volume expansion
 2. FileSystem expansion

-### Snapshot And Clone CStor Volume using OpenEBS CStor CSI Driver
+### Snapshot And Clone cStor Volume using OpenEBS cStor CSI Driver

 #### Notes:
 -  `VolumeSnapshotDataSource` feature gate needs to be enabled at kubelet and kube-apiserver,